The Florida Bar

 Chapter 723, Florida Statutes, deals with your rights and obligations as a tenant (where you rent the lot) and the rights and obligations of the mobile home park owner to you.
 Your rental agreement should be in writing, which includes the park's rules and regulations.
 Be sure to read these before signing an agreement.
 These may regulate guests, pets, and use of general facilities such as a swimming pool, for example.

 Actually, laws alone will not protect the consumer completely.
 So, when you purchase a mobile home there are things that should be kept in mind:

 First and foremost, shop around.
 Buy your home from a reputable dealer.
 Mobile homes fall under the definition of motor vehicles in Florida, whose sales are regulated by the state of Florida.
-Ask that dealer for names and addresses of prior customers and contact these people.
+Ask the dealer for names and addresses of prior customers, and contact these people.
 Buying from a dealer who will honor the guarantee cannot be overemphasized.

 Make sure the model you plan to buy was built to perform in the area in which you wish to live.
 There are different specifications for different parts of the country.

 You may be considering a model to which you want to make additions, such as a porch, a storage closet or larger windows.
 Some of these alterations can adversely affect the warranty.
 You will need to check the park rules and regulations as well as local ordinances to make sure your alterations are allowed and to secure any needed permits before making any structural changes.
 You can learn the laws by contacting the Department of Highway Safety and Motor Vehicles, your attorney and local building officials.
 Knowing this information may influence your choice.